The-Strategy-Unit/pxtextmining/README.md

 Cournapeau D., Brucher M., Perrot M. & Duchesnay E. (2011), [Scikit-learn: Machine Learning in Python](https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html).
 _Journal of Machine Learning Research_ 12:2825--2830

+[^1]: A vritual environment can also be created using Conda, where the commands for creating and activating it are a little different.
+See [this](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).